Sharing and Sync

 Built-in Sharing 👥

 We know that getting data between your users is the second thing you'll want to do after you have a working app experience.
-Fireproof APIs allow you to connect databases among multiple users with just a few lines of code by forwarding simple tokens.
+Fireproof APIs allow you to connect ledgers among multiple users with just a few lines of code by forwarding simple tokens.
 Read on for an example.

 PartyKit

-The PartyKit adapter assumes you are deploying via the partykit command-line tool.
+command-line tool.
 Jump to the PartyKit connector docs installation instructions.
 Here is a summary:

 First, install the connector: